 Facebook profits when you spend more money, so they will encourage you to increase your spending.
 However, ten dollars is plenty to get you new leads when you’re just starting.
 With that being said, if you can afford to go up to fifteen or twenty dollars, that is even better.

-Another method is to spend fifteen dollars a day on new leads, and five dollars a day on retargeting.
+Another method is to spend fifteen dollars a day on new leads, and five dollars a day on Facebook retargeting ads.

-After your budget, the next step is to choose your schedule.
+After your budget, the next step is to choose a schedule to control your ad spend.
 If this is your first campaign, be sure to select an end date so you can keep track of how long your campaign is running.
 If you don’t, your campaign will keep running and you’ll be spending money without knowing what’s actually working.

 9. Choose the Image and Type of Ad

-On the next page, you’ll be asked to pick the format of your ad.
-You can choose from a single image, video, or carousel.
+On the next page, you’ll be asked to pick the ad format.
+There are several different ad types.
+You can choose from a single image, video ad, or carousel ad.
 Any option is fine, and you can experiment with multiple real estate Facebook ads to see what works best.

 You’ll also have to upload your ad photo.
-The most important tip to keep in mind is that you need to choose a high-quality image of the property.
+The most important tip to keep in mind is choosing a high-quality image of the property.
 If you are using a stock photo, make sure it’s of a property within the same price range as the one you are advertising.

 10. Fill Out the Ad Text